clark-ewerton/restassured-apirest-example-java-maven-junit-allure/README.md

 * [Do you want to help?](#do-you-want-to-help)

 This project was created to start the initial steps with test automation for a REST API using Rest-Assured.
-It tests the API: [combined-credit-api](https://github.com/eliasnogueira/combined-credit-api)
+It tests the API: [The API Cat](https://thecatapi.com/).
+Which is a public API REST, pretty simple to handle on and perform some requests.

 > :warning: **Disclaimer**
 >
-> This project has an educational objective and does not have the best practices that could be applied
+> This project has an educational objective and does not have the best practices that could be applied.
 >
-> Some practices will help you to improve your test architecture, but the central point of this repository and
-> demonstrate an example of running tests for API in a pipeline
-> some practices will help you to improve your test architecture,
-> but the central point of this repository and demonstrate an example of running tests for API in a pipeline

 ## Required software
-* Java JDK 11+
+* Java JDK 8+
 * Maven installed and in your classpath
-* Clone/download the backend API [combined-credit-api](https://github.com/eliasnogueira/combined-credit-api)

 ## How to execute the tests
 You can open each test class on `src\test\java` and execute all of them, but I recommend you run it by the command line.
-It enables us to run in different test execution strategies and, also in a pipeline, that is the repo purpose.
+It enables us to run in different test execution strategies.

-### Running the backend API
-Please, before executing any tests, run the backend API.
-After cloning this project:

-1. Navigate to the project folder using the Terminal / Command prompt
-2. Execute the following: `mvn spring-boot:run`
-3. Wait until you see something like this: _Application has started!
-Happy tests!_
-4. The API is ready and listen to all requests on `http://localhost:8088`

 ### Running the test suites